-The powder measure conversion used by more benchrast show benchrest shooters than any other.
+MICRO URE The powder The powder measure conversion used by more benchrest shooters than any other.
 Guaranteed to repeat any predetermined setting.
 New converted measures available or your measure converted and returned.
-Send #10 S.A.S.E. for illustrated
+Send #10 S.A.S.E. for illustrated catalog of products.
+We specialize in custom reloading equipment.
+Custom Products Neil A. Jones 686 Baldwin St.

+Meadville, PA 16335

+SK THE KEY

-Custom Products Neil A. Jones 686 Baldwin St. Meadville, PA 16335 ASK THE KEY QUESTION
+ASK THE KEY QUESTION